56quarters/tunic/doc/source/design.rst

   by each smaller component down to the second.
 The timezone used to generate this timestamp component doesn't matter as long as you always use the same one.

-  The name for each deploy will be generated for you if you use the :func:`tunic.core.get_release_id` function.
+  The name for each deploy will be generated for you (in UTC) if you use the :func:`tunic.core.get_release_id` function.
 This is required to ensure that we can determine the time deploys were done relative to each other.